-Gooood morning sunshine!
 These Flourless Banana Pancakes are so fluffy and delicious they light up even the gloomiest days of all.
+Banana, Oats and Eggs make the most incredible flourless pancakes on the planet!

-After the huge success story of my Flourless Peanut Butter Cookies I went on a mission.
+I went on a mission.
 Goal: flourless breakfast.
 Don’t get me wrong.
 I looove good bread for breakfast.
 The emphasis lies on “good” though.
 Good artisan bread takes time to make or is expensive to buy and sometimes there simply isn’t enough time to do it all.
+Also, I send them a sandwich to school way too often, hence the no-bread breakfast need.

-Our go to breakfast is always either overnight oats or Instant Pot Steel Cut Oats.
+Our go-to breakfast is always either overnight oats or breakfast smoothies.
 My kids can’t get enough of oatmeal.
-I get bored pretty easily however.
+I get bored pretty easily, however.
 So here a way to switch up your morning routine: super airy and delicious Flourless Banana Pancakes.

 How to make flourless banana pancakes